chanzuckerberg/sorbet-rails/README.md

 - Named scopes
 - Model relation class

 It is possible to add custom RBI generation logic for your custom module or gems via the plugin system.
-Check out the section on plugins below if you are interested.
+Check out the [plugins section](#extending-model-generation-task-with-custom-plugins) below if you are interested.

 ### Helpers